satadrubasu/music-play/README.md

 ##
 yt-dlp (actively maintained fork of youtube-dl) is the usual tool for extracting audio.
 Example command to download and convert to MP3:

+### Quick legal note
+Only proceed if one of these is true: you own the video/audio, the uploader explicitly granted permission to download/redistribute, or the content is licensed for reuse (e.g., Creative Commons) or public-domain.
+If you don’t have permission, use official options like YouTube Music / YouTube Premium, or contact the rights owner.
+At least make sure avoid
 ## install (mac/linux)
 brew install yt-dlp            # or: pip install -U yt-dlp